sayed6201/operationalizing_machine_learning/README.md

 # Operationalizing Machine Learning Pipeline

 ## Summary
 This project is a part of the Udacity Azure ML Nanodegree.
 The Machine Learning project aims to predict if a client will subscribe to a term deposit of a Portuguese banking institution.
 [Bankmarketing Datset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) was used to train the models.
 The models were trained using AutoML and best Machine Learning model was deployed as an webservice to Azure Container Instance.
-Finally the process was automated by crearing and deploying a pipeline.
+Finally the process was automated by creating and deploying a pipeline.

 ## Architectural Diagram